kevinboosten/kevinboosten.github.io/_posts/2020-05-06-release-your-ionic-and-capacitor-app-via-appcenter.md

 Push your changes to a (private) repository and you are good to go!

-## Configuring AppCenter
+## Configuring App Center

-We're now going to create an app in AppCenter and connect it to our repository.
+We're now going to create an app in App Center and connect it to our repository.

-1. Go to AppCenter to create a new application: <https://appcenter.ms/apps>
+1. Go to App Center to create a new application: <https://appcenter.ms/apps>
    ![img](/assets/images/posts/2020-05-06/1.png)

 1. Enter a name for your application, select iOS en choose a release type.
 The release type is just a label and it does not have any affect on your build.